noreenwu/trivia_api/README.md

 It is assumed that the following technologies are already available on your platform:
 Python 3.7, pip and node.

+Download the repository at https://github.com/noreenwu/trivia_api and cd into starter/backend.

+### Database

+Create the Postgres database "trivia," and populate it with the schema and initial data.

+     createdb trivia
+     psql trivia < trivia.psql

 ### Back-end

-Download the repository at https://github.com/noreenwu/trivia_api and cd into starter/backend.
-In this directory, run "pip install -r requirements.txt", which will install the rest of the backend dependencies.
+From starter/backend, run "pip install -r requirements.txt", which will install the rest of the backend dependencies.
 To run the server, issue the following commands: